qbicsoftware/postman-cli/README.md

 Commands:
-  download  Download data from OpenBis status    provides the status of the datasets of the given identifiers
+  download  Download data from OpenBis list      List all available datasets for the given identifiers with additional metadata

 Optional: specify a config file by running postman with '@/path/to/config.txt'.

 ```
-To get only the options for one of the two subcommands, execute postman with `java -jar postman.jar download -h` or `java -jar postman.jar status -h`.
+To get only the options for one of the two subcommands, execute postman with `java -jar postman.jar download -h` or `java -jar postman.jar list -h`.
 #### Provide a file with several QBiC IDs
 In order to download datasets from several samples at once, you can provide a manifest file consisting of multiple, line-separated, QBiC IDs.
 Hand it to postman with the `-f` option.